Living in an Unliveable World

 Makiko Tadokoro - Japan: Remembering universal history in yourself, tapping into your deepest source, and living your miracle

-Makiko lives in Tokyo.
+Makiko lives in Kanagawa, Japan.
 She earned her Process Work Diploma in PWI Portland, where she worked as a therapist at River’s Way Clinic and in PWI intensive courses.
 Makiko was actively involved in Worldwork seminars in Israel-Palestine and the Summer Institute for Intercultural Communication.
-She worked as an associate professor and counsellor in a Tokyo university until 2015, then served for some years on faculty at the Japan Process Work Center.
+She worked as an associate professor and counsellor in Nagoya University until 2015, then served for some years on faculty at the Japan Process Work Center.
 Makiko loves and enjoys nature and improvisation, having lived on a ship traveling halfway around the world.
 Makiko loves to learn to follow the process of the Tao and explore miracles of nature to facilitate each individual/group to connect with their essence/source to create their life.

 SESSION: Thursday 10th August, 9 am – 12 noon Brisbane time (find your time here)